Ganipj/PopUp-slide-/README.md

 # PopUp-slide-

-i have created HTML,CSS and JavaScript using POPUP slide in window. it's simply created using with help of DOM and functions.
+i have created HTML,CSS and JavaScript using POPUP slide in window.
+ Basically in this project using  basic elements in DOM and function in js.